ARMmbed/mbed-os-5-docs/docs/api/rtos/UserAllocatedEvent.md

 # UserAllocatedEvent

+The `UserAllocatedEvent` class provides APIs to create and configure static events.
+The advantage in using `UserAllocatedEvent` instead of `Event` is `UserAllocatedEvent` embeds all underlying event data and doesn't require any memory allocation while posting and dispatching to the EventQueue.

+This class includes the following APIs:

-The `UserAllocatedEvent` class provides APIs to create and configure static events. `UserAllocatedEvent` advantage over `Event` is that it embeds all underlying event data and doesn't require any memory allocation while posting and dispatching on to the EventQueue.
-To configure event timings use `delay` and `period` APIs.
-You can use `call` and `try_call` API to post an event to the underlying EventQueue or `call_on` and `try_call_on` API to bind and post an event to the EventQueue passed as function argument, and you can use `cancel` to cancel the most recently posted event.
-As the `UserAllocatedEvent` holds event data it can't be posted more then one at the time.
-It means that if the event object has to be reused the previous dispatch has to finish or event has to be canceled. `try_call` API can be used to sample the event state. `try_call` call will try to post event and will return false with no action until the previous dispatching won't finish.
+- `delay` and `period` to configure event timings.
+- `call` and `try_call` to post an event to the underlying EventQueue.
+- `call_on` and `try_call_on` to bind and post an event to the EventQueue as a function argument.
+- `cancel` to cancel the most recently posted event.

+Because the `UserAllocatedEvent` holds event data, you can post only one event object to it at a time.
+This means that if the event object has to be reused, the previous dispatch has to finish or the event has to be canceled.
+You can use the `try_call` API to sample the event state.
+This call tries to post an event and returns false with no action until the previous dispatching finishes.

 The UserAllocatedEvent class is thread safe.
 The `call`, `try_call` and `cancel` APIs are IRQ safe.